8Crafter-Studios/image-corruptor/README.md

-setToWhite - Replaces the pixel with white. setToBlack - Replaces the pixel with black. invert - Inverts the pixel. random - Uses a random mode for each pixel.
+setToWhite - Replaces the pixel with white. setToBlack - Replaces the pixel with black. invert - Inverts the pixel. deepfry - Deepfries the entire image.
+This increases contrast and lowers the quality of the image, resulting in the "deep fried" effect. random - Uses a random mode for each pixel.
 ```